OSGeo/gdal/gdal/doc/source/development/rfc/rfc64_triangle_polyhedralsurface_tin.rst

 Summary
 -------

-As of now, the OGRGeometry class (found at [http://www.gdal.org/classOGRGeometry.html]) (the base class from which all the subtypes are derived) is limited to OGRCompoundCurve, OGRCircularString, OGRLinearRing, OGRMultiLineString, OGRMultiPoint, OGRMultiPolygon, OGRMultiCurve, OGRSimpleCurve, OGRCurvePolygon and
+As of now, the :cpp:class:`OGRGeometry` class (the base class from which all the subtypes are derived) is limited to OGRCompoundCurve, OGRCircularString, OGRLinearRing, OGRMultiLineString, OGRMultiPoint, OGRMultiPolygon, OGRMultiCurve, OGRSimpleCurve, OGRCurvePolygon and